 Of course, initially you have to invest in setting up your new software.
 But that is also a good thinking exercise and analysis of your existing marketing processes and parameters.
 And once things are running smoothly, your lead gets to see a different CTA every time.
 Using the right workflows, you automatically send e-mails after certain actions have been taken and you run targeted campaigns for a segmented group instead of all your contacts.

-In short, you try to help your leads as much as possible with information that is relevant to them.
-And you need content for that.
+In short, you are trying to help your leads as much as possible with information that is relevant to them.
+And that’s what content is needed for.
 No automation without content and no content without planning and without content strategy.
-And that's where it comes in handy if you know a thing or two about inbound marketing.
-Or just contact us.
+And that’s when it comes in handy if you know a bit about inbound marketing.
+Or you just contact us.